Home | About USIG | What's New | Events

 A. Types of Organizations

-The enactment of the Constitutional Charter of Serbia and Montenegro in February 2003 resulted in a loose confederation whose prerogatives were never clearly spelled out.
-In May 2006, Montenegro held referendum on independence.
+The enactment of the Constitutional Charter of Serbia and Montenegro in February 2003 resulted in a loose confederation whose prerogatives were never clearly articulated.
+In May 2006, Montenegro held a referendum on independence.
 Following the referendum, the Union of Serbia and Montenegro has given way to two fully independent states.
 This Note covers the legal framework governing non-governmental organizations (NGOs) in Montenegro; a separate Note covers Serbia.

-Organizational forms in Montenegro include the following:
+Organizational forms in Montenegro include:

-• Associations; and
+• associations and

-• Foundations.
+• foundations.

 B. Tax Laws